-Overriding Principle 6 of the CLC Code of Conduct requires you to promote equality of access and service.
-The Procedure template below aims to help you comply with that principle.
+The Procedure template below aims to help you comply with the CLC Codes.
 You are not obliged to adopt this approach, but it offers you an example of the minimum that the CLC considers is likely to be needed for compliance.
 Should you adopt the procedure, it is likely that you would need to make amendments to ensure it works with the number of your employees, the nature of your work and your Clients e.g. sole practitioners should only have complaint determination review arrangements in place with other bodies if the review would be carried out in a timely manner.
 NB.
 If you do not have a review system in place, the complainant should be referred directly to the Legal Ombudsman.